Quantum Integrability and Generalised Quantum Schubert Calculus: Yang-Baxter Algebras

 where the sum runs over all boxed partitions $\lambda \subset (k^{n})$ such that either $\lambda /0/\mu =\lambda /\mu $ or $\lambda /1/\mu $ are toric diagrams which contain at most one box in each column and row and $\lambda \neq \mu $. \end{lemma}

 \begin{proof} Using the bijection between binary strings and partitions detailed in Section \ref{sec:partitions} and the definition of cylindric loops in Section \ref{sec:torictab}, one proves that either $u_{j}v_{\mu }=q^{d}v_{\lambda }$ where one adds a box with coordinates $(x,y)$ and $ j=n+y-x$ to obtain $\lambda $ (or $\lambda \lbrack 1]$ if $d=1$ and $j=N$) or $u_{j}v_{\mu }=0$.
-The assertion then easily follows from the fact that all $u_{j}$'s in each monomial term commute. \end{proof}
+The assertion then easily follows from the fact that all $u_{j}$'s in each monomial term commute. \end{proof} \begin{remark} If we identify the spin basis $v_\lambda$ defined in (\ref{spin basis}) with the Schubert structure sheaves $[\mathcal{O}_\lambda]$ in the K-theory ring of the Grassmannian, then the right hand side of (\ref{h1action}) coincides with the product expansion of the quantum Pieri rule in \cite[Lem 5.14]{BM}, that is, the operator $\bar H_1$ is the multiplication operator with $[\mathcal{O}_1]$.
+Note that in {\em loc. cit.} mainly the non-equivariant quantum K-theory of Grassmannians is discussed, except for Section 5.5. where also the equivariant quantum K-theory rings of $\mathbb{P}^1=\operatorname{Gr}_{1,2}$ and $\mathbb{P}^2=\operatorname{Gr}_{1,3}$ are presented.
+As we will see shortly in the equivariant case an additional factor depending on the equivariant parameters $t_j$ is appearing.
+We will discuss the limit $t_j\rightarrow 0$ which describes the non-equivariant quantum K-theory ring for Grassmannians in a separate section at the end. \end{remark} Define the following diagonal matrix in the spin basis (\ref{spin basis}),

 \begin{proposition} The transfer matrices obey the following functional operator identity